 Lastly, the pitch detected is analyzed and converted to a value.

 This number is then used to display the pitch of the note compared to the pitch of the note if it were in tune, by utilizing a digital display or a physical needle.

-Needle displays show the note as being in tune when the needle is at a 90 degree angle.
-Digital displays often show a graphical representation of a needle and may show additional information including the note letter, how many cents the note is out of tune and other information including battery life.
+The note is in tune when the needle is at a 90-degree angle.
+Digital displays often show a graphical representation of a needle and may show additional information including the note letter, how many cents the note is out of tune, and other information including battery life.